troglobit/libuev/README.md

     $ pkg-config --libs --static --cflags libuev
     -I/usr/local/include -L/usr/local/lib -luev

-The prefix path `/usr/local/` used here is only the default.
-Use the `configure` script to select a different path when installing libuEv.
+The prefix path `/usr/local/` shown here is only the default.
+Use the `configure` script to select a different prefix when installing libuEv.

 Joystick Example
 ----------------

-Here follows a very brief example to illustrate how one can use [libuEv][] to act upon joystick input.
+Here follows a very brief example to illustrate how one can use libuEv to act upon joystick input.

 ```C